getstackhead/stackhead/Documentation/configuration/security.md

----
-title: Security
+# Security
----

 These options can be used to add further security to your projects.
 Add these to the domain definitions in project definition file.

 ## Authentication